15 Amazing Waterfalls In Mexico To Add To Your Bucket List

 On the bus, I met another tourist who was happy to join me in this adventure.

-I loved those improvisations when I travel.
-As soon as we got off the bus a local guy who was living nearby reached us and for a few dollars showed us the way to the spectacular waterfall.
+I loved those improvisations when I traveled.
+As soon as we got off the bus, a local guy who was living nearby reached us and, for a few dollars, showed us the way to the spectacular waterfall.

-It was just an hour walk to reach this amazing 180 mt tall waterfall and the trail was just as beautiful, as we walked through the forest with stunning views over the valley and past an old church where, the guide said, during the holy week, locals walk to celebrate the holy mass.
+It was just an hour’s walk to reach this impressive 180m tall waterfall, and the trail was just as beautiful.
+As we walked through the forest with stunning views over the valley, we passed an old church where, the guide said, locals walk during Holy Week to celebrate Mass.

 Worth it.